 Let expert Bible scholars Leonard J. Greenspoon and Harvey Minkoff guide you through the content, text, style and religious orientation of different Bible versions.

 The Holy Bible: A Buyer’s Guide provides straightforward, objective and succinct information on 33 Bible versions or families of versions.
-The updated edition of The Holy Bible: A Buyer’s Guide includes additional reviews of six Bible versions (published through 2013) by Creighton University scholar and BAR author Leonard J. Greenspoon.
+The updated edition of The Holy Bible: A Buyer’s Guide includes additional reviews of six Bible versions (published through 2013) by Creighton University scholar Leonard J. Greenspoon.
 Organized as Literal Translations, Non-Literal Translations (with Extended Vocabulary), and Non-Literal Translations (with Limited Language), these updates fit in seamlessly with the earlier format.

 After providing extended quotations from the introductions, Greenspoon presents the first two verses of the first chapter of the first book of the Hebrew Bible (that is, Genesis 1:1-2) in the words of each version before providing his own observations about each translation.
 In his introduction, he writes: “To a large extent, I am guided by the translators themselves; that is, my primary focus is on how well the translators carry out the goals they themselves have set.
 At the same time, I do have views of my own, which I readily offer without (I hope) clouding the reader’s vision of an assessment of each version on its own terms.
 This is not always an easy task, but it is one that I think is important.”

 The Holy Bible: A Buyer’s Guide is far from the first such effort, nor will it be the last.
 What distinguishes this Bible guide from others is that it allows each Bible version to speak on its own behalf.